jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence helped to showcase humanity's endless potential.
-He became, and taught the player god, to upgrade society's entire philosophy.
-The big lesson we need to learn here, Stargazer, is how to use majic to tell the difference between good and evil rules.
+He became an individual player god, and swayed the entire player god to upgrade society's entire philosophy against vile racism.
+The big lesson we learn from Douglass for our journey, Stargazer, is how to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools, whether they're soccer balls, new apps, or how to tape drywall.
 It's as natural to spread our tools, as it is for a species to propagate.

 Teaching and learning are significant because it's the moment of creation.
 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with typing, building, or reading, they've similarly performed something awesome.
 Still, it's not a temporary trick to be enjoyed at the moment.
 They've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
 Creation is majic, majic is Nature's long-lasting dopamine fix.

-DARWIN'S FINCHES

 Yet human-made rules _sometimes_ say upgrading to a new tool is wrong.
 Upgrades aren't "allowed"—and this decree may be issued either directly or indirectly.
 Medieval parishioners couldn't read a science book, French peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
 Today millions of tired mothers can't telecommute.